The Freedmen’s Bureau

 When it ceased operations in 1872, the Freedmen’s Bureau left behind millions of pages of written records.
 These records, which document the Bureau's various activities, include labor contracts, land leases, marriage certificates, hospital registers, ration orders, teachers’ reports, and testimony from civil and criminal complaints.
 The records also note the names of newly freed African Americans and offer glimpses into their aspirations and struggles as they forged new lives after slavery.

-Stories from the Freedmen’s Bureau Records
+Records of the Freedmen’s Bureau

 The Bureau’s Role in